nmlgc/ReC98/README.md

 Aside from the preservation angle and the resulting deep insight into the games' mechanics, the code can then serve as the foundation for any type of mod, or any port to non-PC-98 platforms, developed by the community.
 This is also why ReC98 values *readable and understandable* code over a pure decompilation.

 #### Why?

-There are a number reasons why achieving moddability via full decompilation seems to be more worthwhile for the PC-98 games, in contrast to a [PyTouhou](http://pytouhou.linkmauve.fr/)-style black-box reimplementation:
+There are several why achieving moddability via full decompilation seems to be more worthwhile for the PC-98 games, in contrast to a [PyTouhou](http://pytouhou.linkmauve.fr/)-style black-box reimplementation:

 * While stage enemies and their bullet patterns are controlled by bytecode in TH04's and TH05's .STD files that *could* just be interpreted by an alternate VM, midboss and boss battles are entirely hardcoded into the executables.
 * Even though complete decompilation will take a long time, partial reverse-engineering results will be very useful to modders who just want to work on the original PC-98 versions of the games.
 * PC-98 emulation is messy and overly complicated.
 It has been getting better as of 2018 thanks to [DOSBox-X](https://github.com/joncampbell123/dosbox-x) adding support for the platform, but even at its best, it will always consume way more system resources than what would be appropriate for those games.
 * thcrap-style multilingual translation on PC-98 would be painful for languages with non-ASCII scripts.
 The obvious method of modifying the font ROM specifically for each language is ugly and won't work on real hardware, so a custom renderer would be needed.
 That by itself requires a lot of reverse-engineering and, preferably, compilable source code to avoid the limits of hex-editing.
-Or, even better, the prospect to do this entirely on a more modern system.
+Or, even better, the prospect of doing this entirely on a more modern system.
 * These games stopped being sold in 2002, ZUN has confirmed on multiple occasions to have lost all the data of the "earlier games" <sup>[citation needed]</sup>, and PC-98 hardware is long obsolete.
 In short, these games are as abandoned as they can possibly be, and are unlikely to ever turn a profit again.

 #### Is this even viable?